 Will a few hours of aerobic exercise per week practiced over along period of time (years) prevent the ventricle from becomes stiff and could the current epidemic of diastolic heart failure be diminished if many people follow that practice.
 Does sedentary aging resulting in stiff left ventricles play a major role in the increasing numbers of older folks with heart failure (HF).
-If it does could the sufficient amount of exercise prevent it?
+If it does could the sufficient amount of exercise prevent it and what do we mean by "sufficient"?

 Echocardiography and other imaging techniques have provided detailed information emphasizing the importance of diastole, the filling process of the ventricle priming the heart pump for systole or ventricular contraction.Indeed a key distinguishing feature of the endurance athlete's heart is its superior filling or diastolic function.
 The better diastolic function or ventricular filling the better is one's fitness or exercise level.